-The US Coast Guard (USCG), NMFS Office of Law Enforcement (OLE) and Alaska Wildlife Troopers (AWT) conduct at-sea and shore-based inspections.
-At-sea, dockside monitoring, aerial surveillance and satellite vessel monitoring systems (VMS) are in operation within the fisheries and developmental of electronic monitoring (EM) is ongoing.
-Monitoring, control and surveillance (MCS) is carried out at-sea and shore-side for the federal fisheries by the OLE and the USCG.
+The USCG, NMFS OLE, and AWT conduct at-sea and shore-based inspections.
+At-sea, dockside monitoring, aerial surveillance, and satellite VMS are in operation within the fisheries and developmental of electronic monitoring is ongoing.
+Monitoring, control, and surveillance (MCS) is carried out at-sea and shore-side for the federal fisheries by the OLE and the USCG.
 The AWT fulfils the MCS function for the state water fisheries.
 The AWT also liaise with the OLE and may also request the assistance of the USCG vessels and aircraft to help in their surveillance and enforcement activities.

-The NPFMC Groundfish and Halibut Observer Program (NGHOP) is the main data gathering program for all biological and fishery data for P. cod stock assessment and management.
-An annual report is produced on the Alaskan observer program, which covers fisheries in the BSAI and GOA Regions.
-Although observers are not directly part of the federal MCS programme, they are required to report infringements, and OLE and USCG officers conduct de-briefing interviews with observers to check on vessels' fishing practices and the conduct of the crew.
+The Observer Program is the main data gathering program for all biological and fishery data for Pacific cod stock assessment and management.
+An annual report is produced on the Alaskan observer program, which covers fisheries in the BSAI and GOA regions.
+Although observers are not directly part of the federal MCS program, they are required to report infringements, and OLE and USCG officers conduct de-briefing interviews with observers to check on vessels' fishing practices and the conduct of the crew.

-The Alaska Commercial Fisheries Entry Commission (CFEC) helps to conserve and maintain the economic health of Alaska's commercial fisheries by limiting the number of participating fishers.
+The CFEC helps to conserve and maintain the economic health of Alaska's commercial fisheries by limiting the number of participating fishers.
 CFEC issues permits and vessel licenses and provides due process hearings and appeals as and when needed.
-OLE, USCG and AWT staff have on-line access to information related to permits and licences and are therefore able to confirm whether a vessel or individual has the correct credentials to be operating in a fishery.
+OLE, USCG and AWT staff have on-line access to information related to permits and licenses and are therefore able to confirm whether a vessel or individual has the correct credentials to be operating in a fishery.

-The OLE publishes a national annual report and the Alaska region submits six monthly reports to the NPFMC.
-The USCG publishes an annual report to the NPFMC on resources applied to fishery enforcement in the previous year, the number of boardings/inspections, the number of violations, lives lost at sea, safety issues, and any changes in regulations.
-The P. cod fishery is considered to be a relatively low risk fishery, with the potential for PSC bycatch, in particular halibut and salmon, at certain times of the year being the main issue.
-The December 2018 report from OLE to NPFMC, covering the period April to September 2018, did not note any specific issues with regard to the P. cod fisheries.
-The low occurrence of serious offences indicates that the P. cod fishery is generally very compliant with regulations and the sanctions are considered to be an effective deterrent.
+The OLE publishes a national annual report and the Alaska region submits six monthly reports to the Council.
+The USCG publishes an annual report to the Council on resources applied to fishery enforcement in the previous year, the number of boardings/inspections, the number of violations, lives lost at sea, safety issues, and any changes in regulations.
+The Pacific cod fishery is considered to be a relatively low risk fishery, with the potential for PSC bycatch, in particular halibut and salmon, at certain times of the year being the main issue.
+The December 2019 report from OLE to the Council, covering the period April to September 2019 (https://meetings.npfmc.org/CommentReview/DownloadFile?p=716f04bb-d739-4f2c-b8b1-e194d9ddb734.pdf&fileName=B4%20NOAA%20Enforcement%20Report.pdf), did not note any specific issues with regard to the Pacific cod fisheries.
+The low occurrence of serious offences indicates that the Pacific cod fishery is generally very compliant with regulations and the sanctions are considered to be an effective deterrent.